 Products that are reused or recycled in the end-of-life stage typically have a significantly smaller environmental impact than products that are incinerated after use.
 That makes it very attractive for manufactures to choose recycling as the end-of-life scenario.
 Of course, this is only possible if the manufacturer has evidence that recycling takes place, but there’s no rule saying it should happen every time.
 This means that if there’s a recycling system in place, the manufacturer can choose recycling as end-of-life scenario – even though most products do not get recycled in real life.
 That leaves a potential false impression of the real environmental impact from the product at the end-of-life stage.
 So, the EPD verifier should check to ensure that recycling is the real deal.
 A valid comparison demands understanding of the reality of the situation; is the product really being recycled at the end-of-life stage, or is it incinerated like most waste today?

-I agree; it’s all very confusing.
-That’s why I’ve asked Linda Høibye to give her best advice about EPDs.
-Linda Høibye is an expert within Life Cycle Assessments and also an approved EPD Verifier in EPD Denmark, EPD Norway and EPD International.
+We agree; it’s all very confusing.
+That’s why we’ve asked Linda Høibye to give her best advice about EPDs.
+Linda Høibye is an expert within Life Cycle Assessments and also an approved EPD verifier in EPD Denmark, EPD Norway and EPD International.
 Linda Høibye has 20 years of experience and has her own company, Life Cycle Assessment Consultancy.

 According to Linda Høibye, the EPD provides information on many different things.
 “The focus in the EPD can vary depending on the reason for using the LCA.
 It can be the share of recycled material, the end-of-life possibilities for recycling, the absence of hazardous substances in the product, the carbon footprint etc.